ethereumjs/ethereumjs-monorepo/README.md

 corrupting its state.
 It's strongly recommended not to throw from withing event handlers.

+# Running the project in modern environments

+The NPM `ethereumjs-vm` package includes two different builds of the project:

+1. The default one, located in the `dist/` directory, is an ES5 compatible build, distributed as CommonJS modules.

+2. A second build, targeting Node and modern JavaScript bundlers, located in the `modernjs/` directory, is an ES2017 build, distributed as CommonJS modules.
+To use this version, you should import the VM form `"ethereumjs-vm/modernjs"`.

+Using the second build is recommended when possible, as it has significant performance improvements.

 # DEVELOPMENT

 Developer documentation - currently mainly with information on testing and debugging - can be found [here](./developer.md).